 Adapting Your Portable Air Conditioner for Special Circumstances

-If you don’t have traditional windows or a sliding door for venting your unit, don’t despair.
+If you don’t have traditional windows or a sliding door for venting your portable air conditioning unit, don’t despair.
 There are other ways to make sure that you can enjoy cool, crisp air flow all summer long.

-Windows that swing outward with a crank handle can still be used for venting an air conditioner, but you’ll need to install a temporary Plexiglass shield.
-Have one cut to the size of your window opening, and ask for a hole the size of the hose while you’re at it.
+Windows that swing outward with a crank handle can still be used for venting a portable ac, but you’ll need to install a temporary Plexiglass shield.
+Have one cut to the size of your window opening and ask for a hole the size of the hose while you’re at it.
 Open the casement window for air and cover the inside of the opening with your clear shield.
 Retainer clips can help hold it in place, and weatherstripping is a good idea to create a seal to keep out water and air leaks.
 Once this is in place, attach the hose and seal any gaps between it and the Plexiglas.

 If you have a corner fireplace, hearth or wall mounted fireplace that has a chimney or other vent to the outside, you may be able to use this existing escape hatch to vent your portable air conditioner.
 You’ll need to run the hose as far into the chimney as you can.